fufexan/typst-tucn-thesis/src/lib.typ

   /// The (Alexandria) bibliography (```typc bibliography()```) to use for the thesis.  /// The bibliography (```typc bibliography()```) to use for the thesis.
   /// -> content
   bibliography: none,
-  /// The language in which the thesis is written. `"de"` and `"en"` are supported.
+  /// The language in which the thesis is written. `"ro"` and `"en"` are supported.
 The choice of language influences certain texts on the title page and in headings, as well as the date format used on the title page.
   /// -> string
-  language: "de",
+  language: "ro",
   /// The mode used to show the current authors in the footer; see @@set-current-authors().
 This can be `highlight` (all authors are shown, some *strong*) or `only` (only the current authors are shown).
   /// -> string
   current-authors: "highlight",